scimetfoo/tellar/README.md

 # Tellar

 Tellar is a Clojure library that makes working with deeply nested collections easy.
 It was initially made with the intent of reducing redundancies in factories used by tests.
-The currentl list of functions include `assoc-nth`, `assoc-all`, `dissoc-nth`, `dissoc-all`, and `update-all`.
+The current list of functions include `assoc-nth`, `assoc-all`, `dissoc-nth`, `dissoc-all`, and `update-all`.

 ## Usage